 Aims: Reports of long-term outcomes of patients treated with drug-eluting stents in total coronary occlusions are limited.
 We analysed clinical outcomes of patients treated with the zotarolimus-eluting Resolute stent (R-ZES) implanted in coronary total occlusions versus non-occluded lesions.

-Methods and results: Patients treated with R-ZES and included in 4 trials (RESOLUTE All Comers, RESOLUTE International, RESOLUTE China RCT, and RESOLUTE China Registry) were pooled and divided in 3 groups: patients with chronic total occlusions (CTO), patients with total occlusions that had occurred recently (rec-TO), and patients without total occlusions (non-TO).
-Clinical outcomes at 5-years were analyzed.
-Of 5,487 patients treated with R-ZES in these trials, 8.0% had CTO’s, 8.5% rec-TO’s and 83.5% non-TO’s.
-Patients had a mean age of 62.8 years, approximately 25% were female and 30% diabetics.
-TLF was similar in the 3 groups at 5 years (TLF was 13.2%, 12.5% and 13.3% in the CTO, rec-TO and non-TO groups, respectively, p=0.96).
+Methods and results: Patients treated with R-ZES and included in four trials (RESOLUTE All Comers, RESOLUTE International, RESOLUTE China RCT, and RESOLUTE China Registry) were pooled and divided into three groups – patients with chronic total occlusions (CTO), patients with total occlusions that had occurred recently (rec-TO), and patients without total occlusions (non-TO).
+Clinical outcomes at five years were analysed.
+Of 5,487 patients treated with R-ZES in these trials, 8.0% had CTOs, 8.5% rec-TOs and 83.5% non-TOs.
+Patients had a mean age of 62.8 years, approximately 25% were female and 30% were diabetics.
+TLF was similar in the three groups at five years (TLF was 13.2%, 12.5% and 13.3% in the CTO, rec-TO and non-TO groups, respectively, p=0.96).
 Stent thrombosis tended to occur more frequently for rec-TO compared to CTO and non-TO patients (2.6% vs 1.2% and 1.3%, respectively, p=0.11).

-Conclusions: In this large population of patients who had R-ZES implanted, 5-year clinical outcomes were similar whether or not the stents were implanted in total occlusions.
+Conclusions: In this large population of patients who had R-ZES implanted, five-year clinical outcomes were similar whether or not the stents were implanted in total occlusions.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com